api3dao/vitepress-docs/docs/reference/dapis/understand/managed.md

 `updateBeaconWithSignedData` and then calling the function to update the beacon set `updateBeaconSetWithBeacons`.

-dAPIs are human-readable mappings that maps to a certain `beaconId` or `beaconSetId`.
+dAPIs are human-readable mappings that maps to a `beaconId` or `beaconSetId`.
 The `beaconId` for each dAPI gets updated when the price hits the set
 [deviation threshold](/reference/dapis/understand/deviations.html)/[heartbeat](/reference/dapis/understand/deviations.html#heartbeat)